Task Dependencies and Priority Inversion

 python csv_marker_parser_with_preemption.py phase_c_mutex_pip.csv --marker 0 --task Engine --period-ms 50 --max-exec-ms 20.3 --marker 1 --task Display --period-ms 125 --max-exec-ms 20.3 --marker 2 --task Tire --period-ms 200 --max-exec-ms 10.2 --marker 3 --task Rain --period-ms 250 --max-exec-ms 50.6 --tolerance-period-start-ms 0.2

-You should not detect any error, but even though no error was detected, we still need to demonstrate that the maximum blocking time encountered by the Engine task will not cause it to miss its deadline.
-Note that this demonstration is part of the deliverables for project Phase C.
+You should not detect any error.
+Even though no error was detected, we still need to demonstrate that the maximum blocking time encountered by the Engine task will not cause it to miss its deadline, as required in the following exercise.
+Note that the solution of this exercise is part of the deliverables for project Phase C.

-- First, demonstrate that the set of periodic tasks with modified task computation times (but without dependencies) is schedulable under RM.
+- Demonstrate that the set of periodic tasks with modified task computation times (but without dependencies) is schedulable under RM.
 You can demonstrate schedulability RM by applying the Liu-Layland or hyperbolic bounds.

-- Second, compute the maximum block time for all tasks.
+- Compute the maximum block time for all tasks with task dependencies.

-- Then, apply the generalized schedulability test to demonstrate schedulability under RM and PIP.
+- Then, apply the generalized schedulability test to demonstrate schedulability under RM and PIP for tasks with dependencies.

 Demonstrate How a Lower-Priority Task Can Block a Higher-Priority Task without PIP